roens/RPi-PWM-Fan-interface/README.md

+# Repo Migrated

+🚶This repository has beem migrated to Codeberg.

 # RPi PWM Fan Interface

 I made this tiny board to use as an interface between an [Orange Pi Plus](http://www.orangepi.org/) and a [little fan](https://smile.amazon.com/gp/product/B00EL938E6/).
 I'm also using as large a [heatsink](https://smile.amazon.com/gp/product/B01KNV1WMK/) I could find & fit into the available space, which nicely also makes contact with the RAM chips.